-Our complexity classes are based on a game between two players who intuitively argue whether a given \kl{graph}~$\Graph$ has some \kl(graph){property}~$\Property$: \kl(certificate){Eve} (the~existential player) tries to prove that $\Graph$~has \kl(graph){property}~$\Property$, and \kl(certificate){Adam} (the~universal player) tries to prove the opposite.
-Given some \kl{locally unique} \kl{identifier assignment} of~$\Graph$, the two players take turns choosing assignments of additional \kl{labels}, called \kl{certificates}, to the \kl{nodes} of~$\Graph$.
+Our complexity classes are based on a game between two players who intuitively argue whether a given \kl{graph}~$\Graph$ has some \kl(graph){property}~$\Property$: \kl(certificate){Eve} (the~existential player) tries to prove that $\Graph$~has \kl(graph){property}~$\Property$, while \kl(certificate){Adam} (the~universal player) tries to prove the opposite.
+Given some \kl{locally unique} \kl{identifier assignment} of~$\Graph$, the two players take turns assigning additional \kl{labels}, called \kl{certificates}, to the \kl{nodes} of~$\Graph$.
 These \kl{certificates} can be thought of as proofs (in \kl(certificate){Eve}'s case) and counterproofs (in~\kl(certificate){Adam}'s case).
 They may depend on the provided \kl{identifiers}, but their size must be polynomially bounded with respect to the amount of information contained in a \kl{node}'s constant-radius \kl{neighborhood} (including all \kl{labels} and \kl{identifiers} therein).
-After a fixed number~$\Level$ of moves, the winner is determined by a \kl{local-polynomial machine}, which acts as an \kl{arbiter}.
+After a fixed number~$\Level$ of moves, the winner is determined by a \kl{locally polynomial machine} that acts as an \kl{arbiter}.
 Ultimately, the \kl{graph}~$\Graph$ has \kl(graph){property}~$\Property$ if and only if \kl(certificate){Eve} has a winning strategy in this game, i.e., if she always wins when playing optimally.
 Depending on who makes the first move, $\Property$~is classified as a~$\SigmaLP{\Level}$-\kl(graph){property} (if~\kl(certificate){Eve} starts) or a~$\PiLP{\Level}$-\kl(graph){property} (if~\kl(certificate){Adam}~starts).

-To give an example, $\Property$~belongs to~$\SigmaLP{3}$ if it satisfies the following equivalence for every \kl{graph}~$\Graph$ and every admissible \kl{identifier assignment}~$\IdMap$ of~$\Graph$:
+To take a specific case, $\Property$~belongs to~$\SigmaLP{3}$ if it satisfies the following equivalence for every \kl{graph}~$\Graph$ and every admissible \kl{identifier assignment}~$\IdMap$ of~$\Graph$:

-where $\Machine$ is an appropriately chosen \kl{local-polynomial machine}, and all quantifiers range over \kl{certificate assignments} that satisfy the aforementioned polynomial bound.
+where $\Machine$ is an appropriately chosen \kl{locally polynomial machine}, and all quantifiers range over \kl{certificate assignments} that satisfy the aforementioned polynomial bound.
 (The notation used here will be formally introduced in Section~\ref{sec:turing-machines}.)